Automate your development process

 storePassword=<enter keystore password> keyPassword=<enter key alias password> keyAlias=<enter key alias name> storeFile=<enter .keystore file path>

-Replace the angle brackets and its content with the appropriate values.Save the file and add it to
+Replace the angle brackets and their content with the appropriate values.Save the file and add it to

 .gitignore